 In Houston, there are five kill shelters that are killing approximately 80,000 dogs and cats every single year.

 For years, we have been told that there is no other way.
 We have been told that this killing is the irresponsible public's fault.
 We have been told that shelters, through no fault of their own, are merely performing the public's dirty work, with skill, compassion, and dedication.
 But, the truth is that nothing could be further from the truth.

 This year, tens of thousands of dogs and cats will be put to death in Houston's animal shelters.
 Many are lost pets that should be re-united with their owners, but will instead be killed because many shelters do not try to find their owners.
 Some animals may be sick or injured, but could be saved with little effort.
 Unfortunately, they too will be killed.
 And still others are feral cats who should never enter shelters in the first place.

 There is Hope!

-It has been proven by almost 100 Open Admission shelters/animal control facilities that Kill shelters, like those in Houston, can transform themselves into No Kill shelters.
-They have put into place a series of ten lifesaving programs and services, i.e the “No Kill Equation”, which has dramatically reduced the death rate in their communities.
+As of August 2013, there are 162 Open Admission shelters/animal control facilities (representing 500 cities/towns) that are saving 90% or more of all animals.
+These No Kill shelters have put into place a series of eleven lifesaving programs and services, i.e the “No Kill Equation”, which has dramatically increased the Save Rate in their communities.

 Join the Revolution!

 We have a choice.
 We can embrace the No Kill model of sheltering as our future or we can continue to legitimize the failed “adopt a few and kill the rest” method.

-Demand better.
 Demand change.
-Demand that shelter directors implement the programs and services of the No Kill Equation.
+Demand shelter directors who will vigorously implement the programs and services of the No Kill Equation.